HashLips/hashlips_art_engine/README.md

 node index.js
 ```

-The program will output all the images in the `build/images` directory along with the metadata files in the `build/json` directory.
-Each collection will have a `_metadata.json` file that consists of all the metadata in the collection inside the `build/json` directory.
-The `build/json` folder also will contain all the single json files that represent each image file.
+The program will output all the images in the `build${network.mediaDirPrefix}` directory along with the metadata files in the `build${network.jsonDirPrefix}` directory.
+Each collection will have a `${network.metadataFileName}` file that consists of all the metadata in the collection inside the `build${network.jsonDirPrefix}` directory.
+The `build${network.jsonDirPrefix}` folder also will contain all the single json files that represent each image file.
 The single json file of a image will look something like this:

 ```json
 {